David Hasselhoff: Family

 Hasselhoff was married to actress Catherine Hickland from March 24, 1984, to March 1, 1989.
-Their wedding was recreated in the Knight Rider Season 4 episode "The Scent of Roses" which first aired on January 3, 1986.

 Hasselhoff married actress Pamela Bach in December 1989.
-The couple have two daughters: Taylor Ann Hasselhoff, born May 5, 1990, who attended the University of Arizona and was cast for the 2015 season of Rich Kids of Beverly Hills, and actress Hayley Hasselhoff, born August 26, 1992.
+The couple had two daughters: Taylor Ann Hasselhoff, born May 5, 1990, who attended the University of Arizona and was cast for the 2015 season of Rich Kids of Beverly Hills, and actress Hayley Hasselhoff, born August 26, 1992.
 In January 2006, Hasselhoff announced he was filing for divorce, citing irreconcilable differences.
 Their divorce was finalized in August 2006.
 Bach was given custody of one daughter and Hasselhoff custody of the other, until Hasselhoff later obtained custody of both.
 As of December 2010 he resided in Southern California with his daughters.

 In late 2011, Hasselhoff began dating Hayley Roberts, from the town of Glynneath in Wales.
 As a new couple they attended Gordon Ramsay's Christmas special of that year.
 In the 2012 sequel, when asked about engagement they related how they had discussed it.
 On July 31, 2018 they married in Apulia, and in August they honeymooned in the Maldives.

 Hasselhoff is a fan of Welsh rugby union, and the couple regularly attend matches in Wales.

-In May 2016, Hasselhoff said he could not afford alimony of $252k a year to Bach anymore, because he had less than $4000 in cash to his name.
-He made $112k a month, but spent $66k and due to alimony, taxes and living expenses he had little left.
+In May 2016, Hasselhoff said he could not afford alimony of $252,000 a year to Bach anymore, because he had less than $4,000 in cash to his name.
+He made $112,000 a month, but spent $66,000 and due to alimony, taxes and living expenses he had little left.
 In September 2017, Hasselhoff filed formal requests to end alimony payments and cited his ex-wife's "failure to make any efforts to become self supporting, contribute to her own support, or even make any efforts to gain job skills."
 Hasselhoff and Bach reached an agreement which reduced payments since December 1, 2017, from $10,000 to $5,000 per month.
+Bach was found dead of what appeared to be a self-inflicted gunshot wound at her home on March 5, 2025.
+Her death was ruled a suicide by the Los Angeles County Medical Examiner's Office.